 The Military Star Card has two main products: the Military Star Rewards MasterCard, offered by Chase Bank, and the regular Military Star Card.

 The Military Star Rewards MasterCard (MSRM) is a traditional credit card while the Military Star Card is more like a line of credit within the military Exchange system.

 Based on the two offering, the Rewards MasterCard is definitely the superior product.
 It's accepted more places and has a decent rewards program as well.

 Both cards should show up on your credit report and factor into your credit score.
 By using these cards smartly, you could build an excellent credit history early on in your military career which could pay nice dividends later in life.
-For instance, with a excellent credit score you could have access to better rewards credit cards, churning opportunities, and lower mortgage rates some day.
+For instance, with a excellent credit score you could have access to better rewards credit cards and lower mortgage rates some day.